wllgrnt/cookiecutter-pypackage-minimal/README.md

 # cookiecutter-pypackage-minimal
 Just pre-commit formatting, pytest, and mkdocs.
 (I am scared of tox)

-Loosely based on https://waynerv.github.io/cookiecutter-pypackage/ with only the bare minimum necessary for Python dev work.
+Loosely based on https://waynerv.github.io/cookiecutter-pypackage/ with only the bare minimum necessary for Python dev work, because I do not want to have to think about Python packaging config ever again.

 ## Features
 - poetry build system
-- pre-commit hooks with flake8, black, and isort formatting (not optional)
+- pre-commit hooks with flake8, black, and isort formatting
 - mkdocs for anything in `docs/` (optional)
 - pytest (optional)
 - CLI with Click (optional)